.png)

 Treasurer

 Principal HR Associate at Capitol One with 10 years of experience across onboarding, recruitment, employee relations, HR systems, compensation, benefits, performance management, and succession planning, as well as prior experience as an operations manager.
 She holds a Bachelor’s degree in Business Management, an Associate’s degree in Business Administration, and certifications in Human Resource Management and Strategic Human Resources.
 Outside of work, she enjoys cooking, juicing, playing bingo, driving, and spending time with family and friends.
-She also co-leads Center for Collective Action's wellness retreats.
+She co-leads Center for Collective Action's wellness retreats.

 Secretary